nodemcu/nodemcu-firmware/docs/en/build.md

 ### Docker Image
 Occasional NodeMCU firmware hackers don't need full control over the complete tool chain.
 They might not want to setup a Linux VM with the build environment.
 Docker to the rescue.
 Give [Docker NodeMCU build](https://hub.docker.com/r/marcelstoer/nodemcu-build/) a try.

+!!! caution

+    Take note that you need to clone the repository including Git submodules just as described below for the Linux environment.

 ### Linux Build Environment
 NodeMCU firmware developers commit or contribute to the project on GitHub and might want to build their own full fledged build environment with the complete tool chain.